seb-pg/meta_puzzles/README.md

 The complete solutions are provided in the following languages:
 * Python (3): developed first.
 * C\++ (17): developed second.
-The code is written in a "plausible" medium developer style (it just works with basic C++ and no fancy optimisation.

-Mostly complete solutions are provided in the following languages and are based on the C\++17 version (only "level 4" solutions are missing)
+Mostly complete solutions are provided in the following languages and are based on the C\++17 version
 * C#: compatible with .Net 7.0 and mostly compatible with .Net Code 3.1.
-* Rust: tested with version 1.66.
 * Go: tested with version 1.9.4.
-Solutions are using generics which are not supported by Meta online tests.
 * Kotlin: tested with version 1.7.21.
-See notes!
+* Rust: tested with version 1.66.
+* Scala: 19 out of 24 done so far.

 Languages probably provided in the future
 * Java: 4 out of 24 done so far.
 See notes!
 * Javascript
-* Scala: 19 out of 24 done so far.
-See notes!
 * Swift

 The intent is to use these solutions in a multi-language comparison and find which languages would be suitable to write quantitative strategies on a wide scale.